 Keep in mind, however, that if you do turn on a payment method, customers will see a Buy Now button, meaning they can purchase products individually.
 Click on the Continue button to activate this.

-Option 3: Accepting Orders Without Payment or Paypal prepaid
+Option 3: Accepting Orders Without Payment

 The third option is the Cart Without Checkout tool.
 Select this solution if you would rather your customers choose products to place in their cart and send you an email once done.
 The email is a way for them to show what they are interested in and arrange payment and shipping through the message.
 Choose the Cart without Checkout button to get started.
 Click on Continue.